syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Installation-and-Deployment.md

-ASP.NET
+### ASP.NET

 1. In the Dashboard window, click Run Samples for ASP.NET under Reporting Edition panel.
 The ASP.NET Sample Browser window is displayed.

-   > Note: You can view the samples in any of the three ways displayed:
+   N> You can view the samples in any of the three ways displayed:

    ![](Installation-and-Deployment_images/Installation-and-Deployment_img7.png)